Empress Liu (Zhenzong): Early life

 The 15-year-old Zhao Yuanxiu was greatly enamored of the 14-year-old entertainer.
-Once, the emperor remarked that his son was getting "listless and thinner", and Zhao Yuanxiu's strict wet nurse, apparently hating Lady Liu's likely crude behavior, promptly blamed her in front of the emperor.
+Once, the emperor remarked that his son was getting "listless and thinner", and Zhao Yuanxiu's strict wet nurse, apparently out of disapproval of Lady Liu, promptly blamed her in front of the emperor.
 Lady Liu was forced to leave the palace, but the prince kept her at the house of Zhang Qi, who begrudgingly accepted her only after receiving 500 ounces of silver for the construction of a separate residence, so as to circumvent the emperor's order.

 As imperial consort and empress

 Zhao Yuanxiu, who later changed his name to Zhao Heng, became emperor after his father's death in 997.
-Returning to his side, Lady Liu was given the title of "Beautiful Lady" (美人) in 1004 and further promoted to "Xiuyi" (修儀) in 1009.
-As Empress Guo had died in 1007, the emperor wanted to make Consort Liu empress, but gave in after strong ministerial opposition.
+Returning to his side, Lady Liu was given the title of a minor consort, "Beautiful Lady" (美人, Meiren) in 1004 and further promoted to "Cultivated Deportment" (修儀, Xiuyi) in 1009.
+As Empress Guo had died in 1007, the emperor wanted to make Lady Liu the empress, but gave in after strong ministerial opposition.

-In 1010, one of Consort Liu's servants, Lady Li, gave birth to a son, borne by the emperor.
+In 1010, one of Lady Liu's servants, Lady Li, gave birth to a son, fathered by the emperor.
 Already in her 40s and childless, Lady Liu adopted the infant and cared for him like her own.
-In 1012 she became Virtuous Consort Liu (劉德妃), and several months later, she became the empress.
+In 1012 she was promoted "Virtuous Consort Liu" (劉德妃, Liu Defei), and several months later, she became the empress.

 Liu was described as naturally alert and perceptive, with a good judgement and an ability to make quick decisions.
 She demonstrated these qualities in handling the palace affairs as empress, and she also learned enough to be able to understand and discuss the state affairs with the emperor.
 This made him trust her with political tasks during his illness.

 Empress regent

 Regent for Emperor Zhenzong

 In 1020, Emperor Zhenzong became affected by an illness, which was to cause his death two years later, and unable to handle the affairs of state.
-By this time, the empress was already established as power behind the throne and handled the All affairs of state.
+By this time, the empress was already established as power behind the throne and handled all affairs of state.
 She was to rule officially as powerful empress and unofficially as regent of China for the two remaining years of his life.